wix-incubator/the-lambda-experiment/README.markdown

 The Lambda Experiment tries to implement Lambdas for the Java programming language, within the constraints of Java 6 & 7.
 It is built as a prof of concept and as such, some features were not completed.

+Please use the [Issues](https://github.com/Wixpress/the-lambda-experiment/issues) system for any questions, ideas or feedback.

 ## What The Lambda Experiment does

 The Lambda Experiment project enables writing functional style code in Java.
 The simple ```list.map``` operation can be done as